BYTE-6D65/Dec/README.md

 - **Workspace isolation** – Multiple states (work, travel, focus) as first-class primitives
 - **The right to fail and rebuild** – Systems that respect you enough not to pretend perfection

-DECK rethinks the filesystem hierarchy to be human-centered, with clean namespaces (`/deck`, `/pillar`) instead of legacy Unix sprawl.
-It emphasizes use over surveillance, locality over cloud dependency, and refusal over compliance.

 ## What is Dec?

 Dec brings DECK principles to the web: